tototomate123/tuwunel/CONTRIBUTING.md

 If you open a pull request on one of the mirrors, it is your responsibility to inform me about its existence.
-In the future I may try to solve this with more repo bots in the conduwuit Matrix room.
+In the future I may try to solve this with more repo bots in the Tuwunel Matrix room.
 There is no mailing list or email-patch support on the sr.ht mirror, but if you'd like to email me a git patch you can do so at `maintainer@tuwunel.chat`.